 and Service Delivery

-- Five people tragically lost their life in residential fire during quarter 2.
-A lot of our current focus is on bushfire safety, but this is a sobering reminder that residential fires can be just as deadly and devastating to our community.
+- Four people tragically lost their life in residential fire during quarter 4.
+This is a sobering reminder that fire safety is not only to be focused on during summer fire season, residential fires can be as devastating to our community as bushfire

 CFA Service Delivery

 CFA delivers services to the community through a network of over 55,000 volunteers operating out of more than 1,200 rural and urban brigades across Victoria.
 CFA also employs around 1,000 Professional, Technical and Administrative staff to support service delivery.